See car insurance quotes from our partners

 What do I need to get an SR-22?

-Not every auto insurance company will file an SR-22 for you, but most major insurance companies will.
-That said, it might be harder to get SR-22 insurance if you have multiple DUIs or serious moving violations on your record.
+Not all auto insurance companies will file an SR-22, but most major companies will, including State Farm, GEICO, and Progressive.
+That said, it might be harder to get SR-22 insurance if you’re a repeat offender or if you have very serious violations on your driving history.

 How do you know if you need an SR-22?

 Your state's DMV will let you know if you need an SR-22, along with a deadline date for filing.
-Your state will also let you and your insurance company know when you no longer need an SR-22.
+Your state will let you and your insurance company know when you no longer need an SR-22, too.

 Author